a European strategy for a democratic digital space

 With each digital session, different topics will be discussed in depth, with the findings and conclusions of each being feed into the hackathon in May 2022.
 The outcomes of the hackathon will be translated into a detailed advocacy campaign towards leading policymakers in the field of digital Europe and the next generation internet.

-The event will focus on the topic of the public and private funding options available to new and emerging digital platforms.
+The session focused on the topic of the public and private funding options available to new and emerging digital platforms.

-For this workshop, we have asked Alex Lakatos of the Interledger Foundation to present to us the potential of web monetization.
+For this workshop, we were joined by Alex Lakatos of the Interledger Foundation who presented on the potential of web monetization.

 - What funding should be in place to create alternative digital infrastructure and alternative online platforms?